-Operating distance Operating angle Approx. 32.81 feet (10 m) Approx. ±30° horizontally Approx. ±15° vertically
+Operating distance Operating angle Approx. 10 m (30 ft.)
+Approx. ±30° horizontally Approx. ±15° vertically

 If you would like to use the remote control from a distance outside the normal operating range, use the optional remote control receiver.

 Notes on Handling the Remote Control